How to Keep Porcelain Tiles Clean in Hotel Guestroom Areas

-Case study: light colored porcelain tiles in guestroom entrance and bathroom
+Case study: light colored porcelain tiles in the guestroom entrance and bathroom

 Problem: keeping tiles clean